arthvadrr/wordpress-custom-post-type-excerpts/README.md

 # wordpress-custom-post-type-excerpts
-Allows setting custom excerpt lengths for all post types in the WordPress admin.
+Allows setting custom excerpt lengths for all post types from the WordPress admin.

 ## How to use
 1. Clone this repository or download a release.